 Consider right from the start whether the job could be done with reasonable adjustments; for example from a different location or from home or with adaptive software.

-For more on disability, recruitment and getting the right person for the job see the 'EFD Briefing: A practical guide to managing recruitment'.
+For more on disability, recruitment and getting the right person for the job see Business Disability Forum's briefing paper 'Managing recruitment'.